Victoria, ‘Engine of Change’ Recap

 Once he discovers her kryptonite is a sweet tooth, he uses the Queen’s absence to his advantage.
 With painstaking preparations, he prepares an elaborate meal lit with candles and invites Nancy to dinner.
 The night goes well.
 Though no important words pass between them, they tease each other and share laughs.

 The “swoon of the week” moment comes when, while comforting his wife, Albert reassures her of his undying affection.
 In response to her telling him he’s sure to be revolted by her body as it changes from the pregnancy, with no hesitation or avoidance, he looks into Victoria’s eyes, and tells her, “A love like ours can burn down a city.”

 Yeah.
 Like I said, swoon alert!
 Each week the relationship between these two wins me over a little more.
 Much as I loved Victoria’s relationship with Melbourne, Tom Hughes’ Albert is proving to be an unforgettable hero.
 But enough of my swooning.
 Tell me, what did you think of this episode?

-Read all of our Victoria recaps or revisit our Romantic Moment of the Week featuring Victoria and Albert.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Read all of our Victoria recaps or revisit our Romantic Moment of the Week featuring Victoria and Albert.Pin this article to read later!
+And make sure to follow us on Pinterest.